Isophthalaldehyde

 Isophthalaldehyde is an organic compound with the formula C6H4(CHO)2.
 It is one of three isomers of benzene dicarbaldehyde, a reduced analog of phthalic acid.
-It is colorless, although commercial samples often appear yellowish.
+It is a colorless solid, although commercial samples often appear yellowish.
 One preparation entails the Sommelet reaction of α,α'-diamino-ortho-xylene.

 Reactions and use

 Like many benzaldehydes, isophthalaldehyde forms a variety of Schiff base derivatives.
 Being bifunctional (having two formyl groups), isophthalaldehyde allows the formation of polymers or covalent organic frameworks upon reaction with di- or triamines.

-Other isomers

-Isophthalaldehyde has two isomers: phthalaldehyde and terephthalaldehyde, for which the aldehyde groups are positioned on the 1 and 2 positions or 1 and 4 positions of the aromatic ring, respectively.
+They also find use in metal coordination complexes.